NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurodesktop/mac.md

 4. If it is the first time you use Neurodesktop, wait until the desktop appears (it may take a few seconds).
 Otherwise, it should appear instantaneously.

 5. Neurodesk is ready to use!
-Click "What's next?" on the left of this page for further instructions.
+See the tutorials page for advice on how to use Neurodesk.

 {{< alert color="info" >}}
 The browser can be closed anytime, and Neurodesktop will continue to run in the background.
 To reconnect to Neurodesktop, simply start over from step 3 above.